Blab2023/DataAnalyst/README.md

 In this section I will list data analytics projects briefly describing the technology stack used to solve cases.

 **Problem Statement:**
-A high school teacher needed help in grading multiple subjects’ exams and quiz **Modeling Approach:**
+A high school teacher needed help in grading multiple subjects’ exams and quiz, **Modeling Approach:**
-Built a python script that manually load each students scores by subject for quiz, homework, attendance, and exam.
-**Skills:** data cleaning, data analysis, correlation matrices, hypothesis testing, data visualization.
+Built a python script that manually load each students scores by subject for quiz, homework, attendance, and exam., **Skills:** data cleaning, data analysis, correlation matrices, hypothesis testing, data visualization.
 **Technology:** Python, Pandas, Numpy, Seaborn, Matplotlib, SciPy.
 **Project Outcomes:** Automatically computes the Average Score, GPA (0 to 5.0), Grade and Status (Pass, Fail, Retake) and stores in a container for each student as per the provided rating scales.